ZinkDigital/boson/README.md

 <div id='id-bosonInjectionScala'/>

 #### Injection
-Injection requires a "BsonPath" expression (see blablabla table for examples and syntax), an encoded BSON and an Higher-Order Function.
+Injection requires a "BsonPath" expression (see [Operators](#operators) table for examples and syntax), an encoded BSON and an Higher-Order Function.
 The returned result is a CompletableFuture[Array[Byte]].
 The Injector instance is built only once and can be reused to inject different encoded BSON.
 ```scala
 //Encode Bson:
 val validBsonArray: Array[Byte] = bsonEvent.encode().array()